TRAFFIC ALERT: York Bar closed to traffic following RTC

-One of York’s major Bars is closed to traffic this afternoon, following what The Press understands was a road traffic collision.
+One of York’s major roads is closed to traffic this afternoon, while emergency services deal with an incident involving a cyclist.

-Walmgate just inside Walmgate Bar was sealed off by police tape and two rows of police vehicles at 3pm today.
+Walmgate just inside Walmgate Bar was sealed off by police tape and two rows of police vehicles following the incident, at 2.20pm.

-Two First York buses – one an electric double-decker and the other a Park&Ride bus – were stationary within the area sealed off by the police tape, with their hazards lights flashing.
+Two First York buses – one an electric double-decker and the other a Park & Ride bus – were stationary within the area sealed off by the police tape, with their hazard lights flashing.

 An ambulance was also parked nearby.